On asymptotically optimal confidence regions and tests for high-dimensional models: Introduction

-In Section \ref{sec.GLM} we consider the extension to generalized linear models.
-We start out in Subsection \ref{desparseGLM.section} with the procedure, which is again de-sparsifying the $\ell_1$-penalized estimator.
-We again use the Lasso with nodewise regression to obtain an approximate inverse of the matrix of second order derivatives.
-The computation of this approximate inverse is briefly described in \ref{subsec.nodelassomatrix}.
-Subsection \ref{subsec.theoryGLM} presents asymptotic normality under high-level conditions.
-In Subsection \ref{subsec.nodewiserandommat} we investigate the consistency of the Lasso with nodewise regression as estimator of the inverse of the matrix of second order derivatives of the theoretical risk evaluated at the true unknown parameter $\beta^0$.
+In Section~\ref{secGLM}, we consider the extension to generalized linear models.
+We start out in Section~\ref{desparseGLMsection} with the procedure, which is again desparsifying the $\ell_1$-penalized estimator.
+We again use the lasso with nodewise regression to obtain an approximate inverse of the matrix of second order derivatives.
+The computation of this approximate inverse is briefly described in Section~\ref{subsecnodelassomatrix}.
+Section~\ref{subsectheoryGLM} presents asymptotic normality under high-level conditions.
+In Section~\ref{subsecnodewiserandommat}, we investigate the consistency of the lasso with nodewise regression as estimator of the inverse of the matrix of second-order derivatives of the theoretical risk evaluated at the true unknown parameter $\beta^0$.
 We also examine here the consistent estimation of the asymptotic variance.
-Subsection \ref{subsec.assglm} gathers the results, leading to Theorem \ref{GLM.theorem} for generalized linear models.
-Section \ref{empirical.section} presents some empirical results.
-The proofs and theoretical material needed are in Section \ref{sec.proofs}, putting the technical proofs of Subsection \ref{sec:asyEff} (asymptotic efficiency) and Subsection \ref{subsec.nodewiserandommat} (nodewise regression for certain random matrices) as supplement in Section \ref{supplementary.section}.
+Section~\ref{subsecassglm} gathers the results, leading to Theorem \ref {GLMtheorem} for generalized linear models.
+Section~\ref{empiricalsection} presents some empirical results.
+The proofs and theoretical material needed are given in Section~\ref {secproofs}, while the technical proofs of Section~\ref{secasyEff} (asymptotic efficiency) and Section~\ref{subsecnodewiserandommat} (nodewise regression for certain random matrices) are presented in the supplemental article \cite{supplement}.